Epilepsy - children

 Reduce the risk of head injury during risky activities.
 This can decrease the likelihood of a brain injury that leads to seizures and epilepsy.

 Camfield PR, Camfield CS.
-Pediatric epilepsy.
+Pediatric epilepsy: an overview.
 In: Swaiman KF, Ashwal S, Ferriero DM, Schor NF, eds.
 Swaiman's Pediatric Neurology: Principles and Practice.
 5th ed.
 Philadelphia, PA: Elsevier; 2012:chap 50.

 Freeman J, Harvey S. Seizures and epilepsies.
 In: South M, Ashwal S, Isaacs D, eds.
 Practical Paediatrics.
 7th ed.
-Philadelphia, PA: Elsevier; 2012:chap 17.
+Philadelphia, PA: Elsevier Churchill Livingstone; 2012:part 17.1.

 Mikati MA, Hani AJ.
 Seizures in childhood.
 In: Kliegman RM, Stanton BF, St Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 593.